Who comes to my home to provide care?

 At Honor, we value professional experience.
 Our Care Pros are always qualified—and truly care.

 Some people learn better by doing a job than by studying in a classroom.
 We value that.
 Others may have completed their classroom training then started working before getting a license or certification—and just kept on working.
 We value that too.
-Regardless of training, certification, or experience level, every Honor Care Pro has been thoroughly background checked, interviewed and screened in-person as well as vetted to verify their references, professional skills, and knowledge.
+Regardless of training, certification, or experience level, every Honor Care Pro has been thoroughly background checked, drug tested, interviewed, and screened in-person as well as vetted to verify their references, professional skills, and knowledge.

 Learn more about Honor Care Professionals and our thorough screening process.